 Below shows four of the most popular features of MetaTrader including:

-a) Automated Trades including the use of expert advisors (EA) allowing for fast automatic trades to be made in reaction to trading conditions.
+- Automated Trades including the use of expert advisors (EAs) allowing for fast automatic trades to be made in reaction to trading conditions.

-cTrader is the second most popular forex trading platforms Australia or globally.
+cTrader is the second best forex trading platform Australia option based on popularity.
 It has a different layout to MetaTrader 4 but it’s strong points are similar to platform which are listed below

 Why Are Execution Speeds Critical For Forex Trading?